zhouyf-10/starter-hugo-academic/content/_index.md

     content:
       title: News
       text: |-
-        - **2022/06**, Our paper APF is accepted by IEEE Transactions on Power Systems.
+        - **2023/08**, Our paper on [learning-based microgrid control](https://ieeexplore.ieee.org/abstract/document/10233047) is accepted by IEEE Transactions on Smart Grid.
         - **2022/05**, Our paper QSLR is accepted by IEEE Transactions on Power Systems.
         - **2022/05**, Our paper NISQ-QEMTP is accepted by IEEE Transactions on Power Systems.
         - **2022/05**, Our paper QTSA is accepted by IEEE Transactions on Power Systems.